Physical and chemical stressor guidance

-[The fact sheets and guideline packages from Volume 2 of the ANZECC & ARMCANZ (2000) guidelines are being updated for currency and should be available in early 2019]
+[The fact sheets and guideline packages from Volume 2 of the ANZECC & ARMCANZ (2000) guidelines are being updated for currency and should be available soon]

 A number of naturally occurring physical and chemical (PC) stressors can cause serious degradation of aquatic ecosystems when ambient values are too high or too low.
 Fact sheets on key physical and chemical measurements provided in the ANZECC & ARMCANZ (2000) guidelines contained information on the indicator (aspect of water quality measured), stressor and effect of the stressor (issue).
 For each issue, guideline packages were provided rather than simplistic threshold numbers for single indicators.

 - turbidity and suspended particulate matter

 - optical properties

 Guideline packages consist of key performance indicators, guideline values and, where appropriate, a protocol for considering the effect of ecosystem-specific modifiers in reducing the biological effects.
 The packages help managers estimate whether low, possible or high risk exists at their sites, as well as providing them with a means of refining default guideline values.

 - lack of dissolved oxygen (asphyxiation of respiring organisms)